 A (insert holiday here) themed bake sale is a classic school fundraising idea.

-A bake sale might not be the most ground-breaking school fundraising idea on this list, but it’s still a great school fundraising idea because, well, bake sales are a very popular with everyone.
-Check out this article if you are looking for things to sell for school fundraiser.
+A bake sale might not be the most ground-breaking school fundraising idea on this list, but it’s still a great one because, well, bake sales are very popular with everyone.
+Check out this article if you are looking for things to sell for a school fundraiser.

 Here are a few tips to help get you started: